-The present invention relates to a method for creating ultra-fine particles of a material using high-pressure fluid and a mill for implementing the method.
-More particularly, the present invention relates to a method and- apparatus for subjecting particles to a high-pressure liquid jet, high turbulence condition, cavitation and collision to comminute the particles.
+The present invention relates to a method for creating ultra-fine particles of a material using high-pressure fluid.
+More particularly, the present invention relates to a method 30 for subjecting particles to a high-pressure fluid jet, high turbulence condition, cavitation and collision to comminute the particles.